Casecommons/lint-config-javascript/README.md

 npm install --save-dev https://github.com/Casecommons/lint-config-javascript.git
 ```

+### JavaScript

-Then use [`extends`](http://eslint.org/docs/user-guide/configuring#using-a-shareable-configuration-package) to include the appropriate lints into `.eslintrc` in your own project.
+Use [`extends`](http://eslint.org/docs/user-guide/configuring#using-a-shareable-configuration-package) to include the appropriate lints into `.eslintrc` in your own project.
 For example:

 ```javascript
 // .eslintrc